-This book is an excellent resource to help parents and the community understand childhood sleep disordered breathing.
+This book is an excellent resource to help parents and the community understand how a child's breathing can negatively affect their lives.

 Children's Health Epidemic

 I overheard two older women talking in the mall the other day.
 I heard one say to the other,